-Rebeca is a Brazilian-born Black Latinx cisgender woman with a PhD in Clinical Psychology and Culture from Universidade de Brasília, Brazil and a MSW from Arizona State University (ASU).
+Rebeca is a Brazilian-born Afro Latinx cisgender woman with a PhD in Clinical Psychology and Culture from Universidade de Brasília, Brazil and a MSW from Arizona State University (ASU).
 Her PhD dissertation dedicated to the long-term ritualistic use of ayahuasca and its relationship with substance use patterns.
 Rebeca has completed her MAPS's MDMA assisted psychotherapy training.
+She is currently a student of Fluence's Psilocybin-Assisted Therapy Certificate to become a psilocybin services facilitator in the state of Oregon.
 She has worked with domestic violence survivors, unaccompanied immigrant and refugee youth, and individuals as they worked through trauma, grief, depression, substance use problems, psychosis, and anxiety.